slazav/graphene/Readme.md

 without reopening databases.
 Opening and closing of databases are long, it can be useful to open the connection once and do many operations.

+In interactive mode input lines are splitted to argument lists similarly to shell splitting.
+ - Comments (everything from # symbol to end of the line) are skipped.
+ - Empty lines are skipped.
+ - Words are splitted by ' ' or '\t' symbols, or by '\' + '\n' sequence.
+ - Words can be quoted by " or '.
+Quoting can be used to enter multi-line text.
+ - Any symbol (including newline) can be escaped by '\'.
+Protected newline symbol works as word separator, not as literal \n.

 The program implements a Simple Pipe Protocol (see somewhere in my `tcl_device` package): When it is started successfully  a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
 In